Statement Conclusion

 Analysis:

-- Some stars ∩ directors ≠ ∅ I: Doesn’t follow — “Some stars are directors” doesn’t mean ALL directors are stars ✗ II: Actors and directors could be completely separate ✗
+- stars ∩ directors ≠ ∅ I: Doesn’t follow — “Some stars are directors” does not mean ALL directors are stars ✗ II: Actors and directors could be completely separate ✗

 SSC CGL 2023: Statement: All fruits are healthy.
 No unhealthy thing is tasty.
 Conclusions: I. No fruit is tasty II.
 Some fruits are not tasty